-As we’ve said, there are many agencies out there.
-They’ll all claim to be better or different to their competitors.
-But when you scrape away the surface impressions you have, you’ll often find that the inner workings of marketing agencies are very similar.
+There are many agencies out there.
+They all claim to be better or different to their competitors.
+But when you dig deeper, you often find the inner workings of marketing agencies are very similar.

 Think about it.
 Most agencies are full of people who worked at other marketing agencies first.
-It’s quite an enclosed world, where in the effort to match competitors, agencies end up replicating competitors.
+It’s a closed world, where in the effort to match competitors, agencies end up replicating competitors.

 That’s not so good for you, as the client.

-A few years ago, we worked on a project with a business that had dozens of agencies providing different services.
-They’d decided to consolidate the business into one single agency that could cover most of those services together.
+A few years ago, we worked on a project with a business which had dozens of agencies providing different services.
+They’d decided to consolidate the business into one single agency that could cover those services together.
 The aim was to make the marketing more integrated.
-Though as one project team member said, with one agency, it also makes it easier when “there’s only one throat to choke”.
+And as one project team member said, with one agency, “there’s only one throat to choke”.

-As part of the pitch, we saw the RFI (Request for Information) documentation for 11 different marketing agencies.
-One of the questions asked them to map out their strategic planning process.
-When we reviewed the responses, we found that all 11 answered the question almost identically.
-You could barely tell them apart.
+As part of the pitch, we saw the RFI (Request for Information) documentation for 11 different agencies.
+One of the questions asked them to map out their planning process.
+When we reviewed the responses, we found very little difference between any of the agencies in this area.
+We could barely tell them apart.

-Now, you could argue that some processes are standardised and should be similar.
-But you think all these smart advertising gurus who tell you, you need to be differentiated would have at least worked out a way of differentiating their own brand?
+Now, you could argue some processes are standardised.
+But you think all these smart advertising gurus who tell you, you need to be differentiated would have at least worked out a way of differentiating themselves?